Tutorials¶

 order in which they appear when pasted.
 If you add, in order, the

-.
+elements a, b and c.
 Then they’ll appear in this order

-.
+b.
 They’ll appear in this order when pasted.

 If you did not get the expected result, one common mistake is doing a copy instead of a copy-add in step 6.
 Make sure you are doing a copy-add.